tq-bit/chattergram/readme.md

 ### Installation

 Chattergram uses the Deepgram API for STT.
-Yyou will need to register and grab an API key.
+So register and grab an API key.

 1. Create an account at [https://console.deepgram.com/signup](https://console.deepgram.com/signup)
 2. Create a new API key (persmission: Member is sufficient)